How Has the Bay’s Filipino Food Scene Changed

 ¼ pound pork butt reduce into small strips

-¼ pound fowl thigh reduce into small portions
+¼ pound fowl thigh reduced into small portions

 ¼ pound peeled small shrimp